macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 75: May 8, 2018

+**Today's Progress**: #R1D75 "Hero's root" kata complete.
+This one took me some time although it was easy.
+My mind stuck.
+I feel stupid. @ #Codewars. #100DaysOfCode.

+## Day 74: May 7, 2018

+**Today's Progress**: #R1D74 Practice Javascript @ #Codewars.
+"Grasshopper - Terminal game combat function" kata completed. #100DaysOfCode.

+## Day 73: May 6, 2018

+**Today's Progress**: #R1D73 A lot of #Filemaker scripting and development.
+I do not have time to tweet. #100DaysOfCode.

+## Day 72: May 5, 2018

+**Today's Progress**: #R1D72 Coded a tough one today: "Simple fraction to mixed number converter" kata #Codewars. #100DaysOfCode.

 ## Day 71: May 4, 2018

 **Today's Progress**: #R1D71 Javascript reading and practice today at #Codewars.
 Solved an easy one the See You Next Happy Year kata. #Filemaker development every day now. #100DaysOfCode.